theupdateframework/python-tuf/tuf/scripts/conformance_tester/README.md

-# Conformance testing with specification
+# conformance testing with specification

-Program that performs update and follows TAP 7 requirements (test_updater.py)
+## compliant program
-Note: Presently returns status code 5 (for slow retrieval error).
+`test_updater.py` is a program that performs an update and follows TAP 7 requirements.
+Note: It presently returns status code 5 (for slow retrieval error).
 This is a WIP.

 ```Bash
 $ python test_updater.py --file file1.txt --repo http://localhost:8001 --metadata /tmp/metadata --targets /tmp/targets